HallaSurvivor/vimperatorPlugins/README.md

 `tileO[ptions]` opens the tileView addon's menu.

-(If enough people ask me to add a particular setting into the <br>
-vimperator interface, I can add it.)
+(If enough people ask me to add a particular setting into the vimperator interface, I can add it.)

 `tileDefaultLayoutOpen` opens the default layout.

+`tileDefaultLayoutSave [0 | 1]` saves the current layout as the default. <br>
-The second argument tells tileView to save the tabs that are open <br>
-in addition to the layout of the panes.
+The second argument tells tileView to save the tabs that are open in addition to the layout of the panes.
 It defaults to 0.

-`tileDefaultLayoutSave [0 | 1]` saves the current layout as the default.

 `tileNamedLayoutOpen <name>` opens a saved layout.

 `tileNamedLayoutSave <name> [0 | 1]` saves a layout.<br>
-The second argument tells tileView to save the tabs that are open <br>
-in addition to the layout of the panes.
+The second argument tells tileView to save the tabs that are open in addition to the layout of the panes.
 It defaults to 0.

 `tileNamedLayoutDelete <name>` deletes a saved layout.